-In 2021, JFS distributed more than 100,000 pounds of food which fed more than 7,335 people, including 2,487 children and 25 Holocaust survivors, in our community.
-With its expanded pantry, JFS continues to provide those in need with non-perishable foods as well as fresh fruits and vegetables, poultry, meats, frozen products, and more.
+So far in 2023, the JFS Food Pantry distributed nearly 30,630 pounds of food to more than 5,298 Atlantic County residents, including 1,962 children.
+In addition, JFS provided 1,776 Kosher Meals on Wheels to older adults and homebound seniors.
+With the agency’s expanded pantry, JFS continues to provide individuals and families in need with non-perishable foods as well as fresh fruits and vegetables, poultry, meats, frozen products, and more.

-For more information on the JFS Food Pantry or volunteer opportunities, contact Vanessa Smith at email@example.com or Mary DeMarco at firstname.lastname@example.org.
+For more information on the JFS Food Pantry or volunteer opportunities, contact Vanessa Smith at firstname.lastname@example.org or Bailey Pokres at email@example.com.

-Jewish Family Service Volunteer Mavis Gillies helps stock and organize non-perishable goods in the food pantry.
-The agency provides an array of canned and boxed foods as well as fresh fruits, vegetables, poultry, meats, frozen products and more to individuals and families in need.
+(Left to right): Michael, David, and JFS Board President Matthew Simpson help stock the agency’s pantry with canned soup and vegetables.
+The agency provides an array of non-perishable foods as well as fresh fruits, vegetables, poultry, meats, frozen products and more to individuals and families in need.
 (Photograph provided by Jewish Family Service of Atlantic & Cape May Counties)